 - Pretty affordable at $449 regularly.

-- I would have gladly paid more money for Canon to weather seal this lens
+- We would have gladly paid more money weather sealing

 Taken from the official Canon 35mm f1.8 USM IS RF listing